-Figure 6 plots figure of merit versus thrust for the OARF and 40x80 tests.
+Figure 6 plots figure of merit versus thrust for the OARF and 40x80 JVX tests.
 Very limited data were taken at equal tip speeds; the two speeds shown are the closest for which good thrust sweeps are available.
-The 40x80 data were taken at 180 deg yaw (the reverse of Fig. 5).
+The 40x80 data shown here were taken at 180 deg yaw (the reverse of Fig. 5).
 For the OARF test, $C_P$ was corrected for wind per Ref.
-10; the wind-tunnel data had no airspeed corrections.
+11; the wind-tunnel data had no airspeed corrections.

-The near match of the two PTR/JVX data sets from the OARF and NFAC tests gave hope that the 40x80 test section could be used to accurately simulate hover.
+The near match of the two JVX data sets from the OARF and NFAC tests gave hope that the 40x80 test section could be used to accurately simulate hover.
+The JVX and 699 rotors are closely similar, so comparing results for the two rotors would provide traceability from hover through vertical climb and ultimately high-speed airplane mode (Ref.
+3).

 However, the apparently good results of Fig. 6 are misleading.
 Figure 7 plots airspeed for the two tests.
 For the OARF data, airspeed is wind speed from any direction, whereas the 40x80 data is airspeed in the test section as generated by the rotor.
 Momentum theory suggests that figure of merit should not match, given the different airspeeds.

 Fig. 6.
-PTR/JVX figure of merit, OARF vs. 40x80 tests.
+JVX figure of merit, OARF vs. 40x80 tests.